MainframeOS/erebos/docs/examples-feeds.md

 // This function can be called any time the website contents change const publishContents = async contents => {
-  // setFeedContent() uploads the given contents and updates the feed to point to the contents hash await bzz.setFeedContent(feedHash, contents, { defaultPath: 'index.html' }) }
+  // setFeedContent() uploads the given contents and updates the feed to point to the contents hash await bzzFeed.setContent(feedHash, contents, { defaultPath: 'index.html' }) }

 // Example use of publishContents()